Curricular Practical Training (CPT)

 - The deadline to apply for CPT is the last day of classes.
 Extenuating circumstances must be discussed with ISSO staff prior to the deadline.

-- You must allow up to one week before your intended employment start date for the ISSO to process your applciation.
+- Please allow up to one week before your intended employment start date for the ISSO to process your application.
 There is no guarantee that applications received within one week of the employment start date will be reviewed by the ISSO.

 - There is no application fee.

-You may apply for CPT during the summer of your second and third year of studies.
-The employment authorization page of your I-20 will specify the permission granted for CPT as well as the authorized period during which you can work.
+You may apply for CPT more than once.
+The employment authorization page of your I-20 will specify the permission granted for CPT, as well as the authorized period during which you can work.
 It will also have the name and address of your employer.
+It is a violation of your visa status to work outside the dates or for employers other than those printed on your I-20.
+If the dates of your job/internship or the employer change, please consult with the ISSO before engaging in unauthorized work.